 |Culligan FM-25||N/A||Chrome||6.5 inches||7|

 Congratulations — you’ve taken your first steps into the world of affordable, efficient, clean and tasty drinking water.
-By using any of the filters we’ve linked above, you’re sure to have a great experience.
+By using any of the models in our faucet water filter reviews, you’re sure to have a great experience.
 Just make sure that you do the work to choose the right one for you!
-Always remember to change your filters on time!
+And always remember to change your filters on time!